Fifteen Underrated Westerns

 The other reason may simply be changing tastes and the test of time.
 Some that were not greeted with great public enthusiasm at the time of their initial release are regarded more fondly fifty or sixty years later, when their quality may be more obvious simply because they are still watched after all these years by new generations with different tastes and different social attitudes.
 John Wayne’s The Alamo was released with great hype in 1960, and was nominated for an Academy Award as Best Picture.
 It wouldn’t be nominated, if it were released now.
 The original 3:10 to Yuma, from 1957, was a low-key release by a very good director of westerns (Delmer Daves) that is, if anything, even more highly regarded now that it was in the 1950s.

-Even in the video-DVD age, two of these are not available yet on DVD, and one was not available until recently.
+Even in the video-DVD age, two of these were not available on DVD until 2020.

 If there are any of the movies on this list that you haven’t seen, they’re all worth a watch.
 If you have any other nominees for this list, leave a comment.
 When you’ve digested this list, check out our second post on underrated westerns.